liampshaw/liampshaw.github.io/_posts/2015-03-06-Psignificant.md

 title: The significance of 'psignificance'
 ---

-The misuse of significance is highly significant.
+The misuse of significance in science is highly significant.
 That's the problem.

 Statistical significance is a concept that even established researchers get completely wrong.
 If you don't believe me, just read <a href="https://mchankins.wordpress.com/2013/04/21/still-not-significant-2/">the list of increasingly desperate descriptions of non-significant results</a> (compiled by <a href="https://twitter.com/mc_hankins">Matthew Hankins</a>).